TestFX/TestFX/README.md

 If TestFX does not suit your needs, you should have a look at Jemmy or [MarvinFX][6].

 ### Credits
-TestFX was initially created by @dainnilsson as a part of [LoadUI][2] in 2012.
+TestFX was initially created by @dainnilsson and @minisu as a part of [LoadUI][2] in 2012.
 Today, it is being extended and maintained by the [LoadUI team][5].

 [1]: https://jemmy.java.net/              "Jemmy website"